teambean/BeanCash/README.md

 In 2023 Sprouting for BITB will be merged into BEAN, with a new Consensus Algorithm (To be announced with Project Aurora Whitepaper).

-**On September 13th., 2021 Bean Cash will start enforcing new concensus rules.
-This is a hardfork and Nodes will need to upgrade to v1.3.2 before this date!
+**On August 2, 2021 @ 9:27:42PM GMT Bean Cash will start enforcing stricter Time Drift rules.
+Nodes will need to upgrade to v1.3.2 before this date!
 Those who are running v1.3.1 need to update to v1.3.2 immediately!**

 Bean Cash Monetary Units